SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-managedmetadata.md

 ---
-title: Managed metadata in a SharePoint Multi-Geo tenant
+title: Manage metadata in a SharePoint Multi-Geo tenant
 description:
 ms.date: 4/27/2018
 ---

-# Managed metadata in a SharePoint Multi-Geo tenant
+# Manage metadata in a SharePoint Multi-Geo tenant

 > [!IMPORTANT]
-> OneDrive and SharePoint Online Multi-Geo is currently in preview and subject to change.
+> OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.

 Managed metadata in SharePoint is Multi-Geo aware.
 This article describes how to manage metadata in a SharePoint Multi-Geo tenant.